 Everyone can improve their skin by simply drinking the proper amount of ‘alkaline’ water for their lifestyle, size, humidity environment, exercise, and other requirements.

-2. Apply Jojoba Oil as the ‘perfect moisturizer’ – No other moisturizer is needed.
+2. Jojoba Oil is a perfect moisturizer – No other moisturizer is needed

 An excellent moisturizer can be very beneficial in healing and protecting the skin from irritation and dryness.
 We suggest 100% pure Jojoba oil containing no preservatives.
 Jojoba Oil normally can be found at health and nutritional stores worldwide.